 Some activities will have to be changed.
 If you have already completed a number of weeks ie: 6 weeks then get the report for this first and then start a new activity for the remaining time.
 You will need to have an assessors report for both.

 Each section will need to have an assessor that is not a family member.
 Evidence will need to be provided to your DofE Manager for sections that you are doing independently and not with a coach / leader / adult / teacher.
 Photographs and diaries are key to this as well as a log of your activities under taken.

 Click on the link below for each log.

 How do I get an assessor to complete my report.
 Firstly make sure all you information is correct on you eDofE page, including dates, duration of activity, name and contact details of the assessor.

 Then email them with your ID number and the link below asking them if they can complete your report.

 Download the app to start, manage and complete your programme.

 Available for free from the App Store and Google Play.

 The Duke of Edinburgh’s Award (commonly abbreviated to DofE) is a programme of activities that can be undertaken by anyone agreed 14 to 24 regardless of personal ability.
-DofE programmes can on average, take between 1 year and 3-4 years to complete depending on the route taken.
+DofE programmes can on average, take between 1 - 2 years to complete depending on the route taken.
 All programmes must be completed by the participants 25th birthday.
 Around 275,000 participants are taking part in their DofE Programme at any time in the United Kingdom.

 The concept of DofE is simple – anyone aged between 14 and 24 can do a programme at one of the three progressive levels which, when successfully completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.